-This 9-hour emphasis is designed to equip students to serve the body of Christ in media-arts vocations such as artists, writers, musicians, directors, and producers, in the context of biblically oriented congregational and parachurch ministries.
+This 12-hour emphasis is designed to equip students to serve the Lord in media artsrelated positions as worship pastors, artists, writers, musicians, directors, and producers in a variety of vocational contexts.
 Students with an emphasis in the Department of Media Arts and Worship must complete MW102 Media Arts Apprenticeship in place of the ThM Ministry Formation Internship.
-Consult the Media Arts and Worship department for assistance selecting courses and to clarify the apprenticeship requirements.
+Courses in this emphasis will be selected in consultation with the Department of Media Arts and Worship.

-MW103 A Christian View of Art
+MW101 The Art of Media and Worship MW103 A Christian View of Art

-Select 6 hours from any Media Arts and Worship electives (MW101-905).
+Select 6 additional hours in the Media Arts and Worship department